bibleexchange/romans__textbook/textbook/en/romans-en.md

-## The righteousness of God is manifested to men. &mdash; Vs. 21-23
+## The righteousness of God is manifested to men. — Vs. 21—23

 ### To manifest is to show forth or to declare.